ppalmes/JuliaWorkshop/README.md

 ### Important:
 - Please feel free to raise issues or pull request if you have suggestions or if you encounter issues.
-- You can right-click on the link and open it in a new tab so that you can revisit the link in case you encouter a time-out issue due to inactivity.
+- You can right-click on the link and open it in a new tab so that you can revisit the link in case you encounter a time-out issue due to inactivity.
 Binder after some time will delete the instance in a certain period of inactivity.
 Just revisit the link to recreate the demos.